DeliSauce/Team-Challenge-React-Native/README.md

   <img src="./docs/screenshots/navdrawer_anon_user.png" width='24%'/>
 </div>

-#### New Challenges
+### Setting Up New Challenges
-Users can create a new challenge and it is instantly added to each user's "My Challenges" page.
-Incorporates dynamic Firebase database user search in conjunction with data from user contacts.<br/>
+Users can create a new challenge and it is instantly added to each user's home page.
+Incorporates dynamic Firebase database user search in conjunction with data from user contacts. <br/>

+###### Sample challenge: Health Challenge
+- 2 people, 10 days, 3 categories
+- receive 1 point per day for each category completed
+- person with the most points is the winner

 <div>
   <img src="./docs/screenshots/new_challenge.png" width='30%'/>